 The protein thyroglobulin is formed by follicular epithelium cells, which transport it to the colloid.
 Here, it is iodinated to its tyrosine residues.
 The required iodine is taken with food.
-In Germany, the demand is 200 μg per day.
+In Germany, the demand is 200 μg/day.

 T4 and T3 are released through the return transport and hydrolysis of thyroglobulin.
-They consist of two iodinated tyrosine residues, whereby T4 consists of four and T3 of three iodine atoms.
+They consist of 2 iodinated tyrosine residues, whereby T4 consists of 4 and T3 of 3 iodine atoms.
 They eventually diffuse into the bloodstream from the cytoplasm of the follicular epithelial cell.

-The functions of the follicular epithelium are regulated through TSH (thyroid stimulating hormone), which is produced by the adenohypophysis.
+The functions of the follicular epithelium are regulated through TSH, which is produced by the adenohypophysis.

 An enlargement of the thyroid is called goiter.
 This enlargement may be an expression of various thyroid diseases.
-Hypothyroidism (underactive thyroid) may be caused by lack of iodine in the nutrition, for example.
+Hypothyroidism (underactive thyroid) may be caused by lack of iodine in the nutrition.
 Hashimoto’s disease, an autoimmune disease, leads to hypothyroidism as well.

 Euthyroid goiter occurs during normal hormone production.
 A goiter may also appear during hyperthyroidism (overactive thyroid).
 This is especially observed in the case of Graves’ disease.
 Here, autoantibodies to TSH receptors of the follicular epithelial cells are formed.

 Parathyroid Gland (Epithelium)